- Patient Comments: Botulism - Symptoms

 Quick GuideUncommon and Common Food-Poisoning Dangers in Pictures

-In addition to the patient's primary-care physician, other physicians may be appropriate to consult; for example, for hospitalized patients, a critical-care specialist, neurologist, infectious-disease specialist, and a pediatric specialist if a child or infant has the disease.
+In addition to the patient's primary-care physician, other health care professionals may be appropriate to consult; for example, for hospitalized patients, a critical-care specialist, neurologist, infectious-disease specialist, and a pediatric specialist if a child or infant has the disease.

 What are complications from botulism?